thedarkwriter/courseware-lms-content/courses/published/introduction_to_the_linux_command_line.md

 There is much more to learn about the command line, but this should be enough to get you through the online self-paced training.

-As you explore more, feel free to keep using the terminal provided here, or (open a full screen version)[https://try.puppet.com/sandbox].
-This will work for most of the exercises on (Linux Journey)[http://linuxjourney.com].
+As you explore more, feel free to keep using the terminal provided here, or [open a full screen version](https://try.puppet.com/sandbox).
+This will work for most of the exercises on [Linux Journey](http://linuxjourney.com).

 <!-- End of primary test of the lesson -->
 </div>